 Next 8cm is rolled.
 Students might draw three different figures.

-You might discuss why two measurements are not enough to create an exact triangle but could be if the location of the side in relation to the angle of 30° is known (opposite, adjacent or hypotenuse).
+- Discuss why two measurements are not enough to create an exact triangle, but could be if the location of the side in relation to the angle of 30° was known (opposite, adjacent or hypotenuse).
 Discuss what might be rolled next and whether that measurement would ‘fix’ the triangle.
 Possibilities might be 63° (already known), 45° and 37° (impossible as sum of angles will not be 180°), 6cm (works only if 6cm is opposite the 30° angle, and 8cm is adjacent to 30°), 8cm (impossible as the triangle would need to be isosceles with angles of 90°, 45°, 45°), 10cm (works only if 8cm is adjacent to 30° and 10cm is the hypotenuse).

 Try three examples of trying to draw triangles progressively from measurement information.
-The important generalisations are that it is possible to draw an exact triangle if:
+The important generalisations to make are that it is possible to draw an exact triangle if:

 - Two side lengths are known and their location relative to the right angle is known.